-Designed by landscape architect André Le Nôtre—whose other creations include the Palace of Versailles gardens—in the mid-17th century, the UNESCO-listed Jardin des Tuileries is Paris’ most visited public park, with a spectacular setting between Champs-Elysées Avenue and the Louvre, on the banks of the Seine River.
+Designed by landscape architect André Le Nôtre—whose other creations include the Palace of Versailles gardens—in the mid-17th century, the UNESCO-listed Tuileries Garden (Jardin des Tuileries) is Paris’ most visited public park, with a spectacular setting between Champs-Elysées Avenue and the Louvre, on the banks of the Seine River.

-A sightseeing tour of Paris isn’t complete without a stroll through the idyllic Jardin des Tuileries.
+A sightseeing tour of Paris isn’t complete without a stroll through the idyllic Tuileries Garden.
 The park is a stop on many walking and bike tours.
 Combine a visit with Paris attractions like the Eiffel Tower, Musée d’Orsay, or Montmartre; take a tour of the Musée de l'Orangerie, home to Monet’s Water Lilies; or explore Paris with a private photographer and pose for photos by the park’s ponds and flower beds.

 Things to Know Before You Go

-- Jardin des Tuileries has three restaurants—La Terrasse de Pomone, Café des Marronniers, and Restaurant Le Médicis.
+- Tuileries Garden has three restaurants—La Terrasse de Pomone, Café des Marronniers, and Restaurant Le Médicis.

 - There is no admission fee to enter the park.